 Voting to send our sons and daughters into harm’s way is the most serious issue we face as Members of Congress.
 We should take just as seriously efforts to fully fund the services our veterans need when they return.

-I have co-sponsored more than 150 bills related to veterans’ issues ranging from health care benefits, housing assistance and equipment upgrades.
-I have worked to secure additional funding for body armor and upgraded Humvees, supported the expansion of the G.I bill to help veterans resume their educations.
+I have co-sponsored more than 150 bills related to veterans’ issues ranging from improved health care benefits, health record keeping and housing assistance to equipment upgrades.
+I have worked to secure additional funding for body armor and upgraded Humvees.
+I have also supported the expansion of the G.I bill to help veterans resume their educations.
 The post World War II GI bill revolutionized higher education in the United States, bringing opportunity to unprecedented numbers of students whose parents had not themselves attended college.
 It is one of our most successful federal programs and it must be preserved.

-I worked alongside other Members of Massachusetts’ Congressional Delegation to preserve some of the Commonwealth’s veterans’ health care facilities when the Veterans’ Administration was consolidating locations.
+I worked with other Members of the Massachusetts Congressional Delegation to protect local health care facilities when the Veterans’ Administration was consolidating locations.
 I fought to protect the VA Medical Center in Jamaica Plain, the Causeway Street Community Based Outpatient Clinic in downtown Boston and outpatient clinics in Dorchester.

-More and more veterans are suffering from post-traumatic stress disorder and I am working to be sure that the health services we are providing gives veterans access to the mental health services that they might need.
+More and more veterans are suffering from post-traumatic stress disorder.
+The health services we are providing must give veterans access to the mental health care that they might need.
 If we are going to put our troops in harm’s way, then it becomes our responsibility to care for them when they return home.